stephenkyang/tp/docs/team/chongyongrui.md

 #### Contributions to the Developer Guide

-1. I added the instructions for the `BudgetCommand` class commands, showing its related classes and how commands such as `budget add`, `budget set` and `budget del` commands are implemented together with its related classes.
+1. I added the documentation for the `BudgetCommand` class commands, showing its related classes and how commands such as
+   `budget add`, `budget set` and `budget del` commands are implemented together with its related classes.
    I also helped to initiate the creation of the `help` command to create a better experience for new users who are not aware of the commands to use the Budget Buddy app.